 "I'm sure I will.”

 "I apologize if I embarrassed you in front of Anneliese, Mac.
-Many people are looking for me; I have to be unpredictable when how I approach you.
+Many people are looking for me; I must be unpredictable when approaching you.
 That said, I don't want to interfere in any of your intimate relationships."

-"I'd say that my relationship with Anneliese is dunzo, Angel."
+"I'd say my relationship with Anneliese is dunzo, Angel."

 "What happened, Mac?"